razorpay/blade/packages/blade/src/components/ProgressBar/_decisions/decisions.md

 ### Accessibility
 - We'll accept a prop `accessibilityLabel` which will be passed on as `aria-label` for web & `accessibilityLabel` for native to aide screen readers
-- By default the value of `accessibilityLabel` will be the same as `label` prop with a fallback to `"Loading"` and can be overwritten with something more meaningful by the consumer.
+- By default the value of `accessibilityLabel` will be the same as `label` prop.
 - We will set `aria-role` as `progressbar` (`accessibilityRole` for React Native)
 - We will pass the value of `value` prop as `aria-valuenow` (`accessibilityValue` for React Native)
 - Pass `aria-busy` as `true` (`accessibilityState` for React Native)